rich-newman/typescript-react-webpack-visualstudio-project-template/README.md

 **What It Does**

 When started with F5 a project created with this template will start a web server, IIS Express, and show a ticking time in the selected web browser.
-The code to show the time is in a TypeScript class.
+The code to show the time is in a TypeScript class which creates and renders a React component.

+**Installation**

+The built template can be installed from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Rich-Newman.ReactTypeScriptHTMLApplicationTemplate).

 **Debugging in Visual Studio**